MotionCapture

 • Accuracy: MoCap provides accurate and realistic data depending on the equipment.

-• Motion capture dramatically reduces the cost and time of creating charkter animations.
+• Motion capture drastically reduces the cost and time required to create character animations.

 Motion capture disadvantages:

-• Special software and hardware required: The acquisition and processing of MoCap data usually requires special equipment and software.
+• Most motion capture technologies require specialized software and hardware: Capturing and processing MoCap data usually requires specialized equipment and software.

-• Cost: High-quality MoCap systems can be expensive.
-Inexpensive systems are usually significantly less precise than the more expensive systems.
+• Costs: High-quality MoCap systems can be expensive.
+Inexpensive systems are usually much less precise than the more expensive systems used in large film productions.

 Step by step: How motion capture works